hippopenny/hippopenny.github.io/_posts/2024-05-17-wackywarper.md

+News: Coming soon [Wacky Wuwa](/wackywuwa), pull your characters, chat emoji 😉❤️🌹😎😂!!, create characters for others to play with, dress them up to your desire.

 **🎉 Update 🎉**

 For the first time ever, you can now express yourself, design your own dress as easily as typing a few words --- in English, Chinese, VNmese or any language.
 Words not enough to bring your vision to life?
 Too lazy to type?
 No problem!
 Simply upload a reference image, and watch the magic happen --- you'll be surprised!